-- Power supply jack - Press the right side of the main power switch on the right side of the machine (set it to "|").
+1 Power supply jack

+Press the right side of the main power switch on the right side of the machine (set it to "|").

-- ▶ The sewing lamp comes on when the machine is turned on. - Fold the flap at the front of the sewing machine down toward you.
+▶ The sewing lamp comes on when the machine is turned on.

 Turning off the machine

 When you are finished using the sewing machine, turn it off.
 In addition, before transporting the sewing machine to another location, be sure to turn it off.